 - Increased pain or stiffness in a previously well-functioning joint

 - Warmth and redness around the wound

-When total joint infection is suspected, early diagnosis and proper treatment increase the chances that the implants can be retained.
+When total joint infection is suspected, early diagnosis and proper treatment increase the chances that you can keep the implants.
 Your doctor will discuss your medical history and conduct a detailed physical examination.

 Imaging tests.
 X-rays and bone scans can help your doctor determine whether there is an infection in the implants.

 Additionally, your doctor will analyze fluid from your joint to help identify an infection.
-To do this, he or she uses a needle to draw fluid from your hip or knee.
+To do this, they use a needle to draw fluid from your hip or knee.
 The fluid is examined under a microscope for the presence of bacteria and is sent to a laboratory.
-There, it is monitored to see if bacteria or fungus grow from the fluid.
+There, it is monitored to see if bacteria or fungus grows from the fluid.

 The fluid is also analyzed for the presence of white blood cells.
-In normal hip or knee fluid, there are a low number of white blood cells.
+In normal hip or knee fluid, there is a low number of white blood cells.
 The presence of a large number of white blood cells (particularly cells called neutrophils) indicates that the joint may be infected.
-The fluid may also be tested for specific proteins that are known to be present in the setting of an infection.
+The fluid may also be tested for specific proteins that are known to be present when there is an infection.

 This treatment has a good success rate for early superficial infections.

 Infections that go beyond the superficial tissues and gain deep access to the artificial joint almost always require surgical treatment.